ismanf/golang-design-patterns/README.md

 ## Behavioral patterns
 Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
-Behavio ral patterns describe not just patterns of objects or classes but also the patterns of communication between them.
+Behavioral patterns describe not just patterns of objects or classes but also the patterns of communication between them.
 These patterns characterize complex control flow that's difficult to follow at run-time.
-They shift your focus away from flow of control to let you concent ratejust on the way objects are interconnected.
+They shift your focus away from flow of control to let you concentrate just on the way objects are interconnected.

 ### Chain of responsibility
 Avoid coupling the sender of a request to its receiver by giving more than one